Russia doubted as growth engine for business aviation

-GENEVA Russia, long touted as an engine of growth for the stuttering global business aviation industry, needs radical changes in its taxation and regulatory system if it is to fulfill that promise, a U.S. expert said on Wednesday.
+GENEVA, May 22 Russia, long touted as an engine of growth for the stuttering global business aviation industry, needs radical changes in its taxation and regulatory system if it is to fulfil that promise, a U.S. expert said on Wednesday.

 But the downbeat assessment from Moscow-based lawyer Derek A. Bloom was challenged at the industry's European showcase gathering EBACE by Russian sectoral leaders who argued that reform was coming but could only be achieved gradually.